 Abdullah al Ryami was born in 1965 in Cairo, where his father had taken refuge from the British-backed suppression of the Omani uprising.
-As a result of this displacement, Al Ryami life has been characterised as that of an outsider.
+As a result of this displacement, Al Ryami's life has been that of an outsider.
 His first collection of poems was published in 1992.
-He helped to found the avant-garde theatre group A'Shams, where he worked as dramatist and artistic director, and Najma Publications, which specialises in modern poetry, novels and works in translation; in 2000 he returned to Oman where he works as a theatrical director, journalist and cultural commentator.
+He helped to found the avant-garde theatre group A'Shams, where he worked as dramatist and artistic director; and Najma Publications, which specialises in modern poetry, novels and works in translation; in 2000 he returned to Oman where he works as a theatrical director, journalist and cultural commentator.

-Mohamed Al Harthi, a fellow poet and friend of Al Ryami, suggests that Al Ryami's time living outside Oman has had a clear influence on his poetry.
-'Abdullah Al Ryami's poetry is the poetry of solitude', he says.
+Mohamed Al Harthi, a fellow poet and friend of al Ryami's, suggests that the period he spent living outside Oman has had a clear influence on his poetry.
+'Abdullah al Ryami's poetry is the poetry of solitude', he says.
 'His economical sentences surprise you with their philosophical depth, building in simple, deceptively gentle phrases towards harsh images.'

-Kheir places Al Ryami within contemporary Arabic Free Verse, a wide and diverse body of poetic endeavours which emerged in the early 1960s and helped to free modern Arab poets from the limitations of traditional forms.
+Kheir places al Ryami within contemporary Arabic Free Verse, a wide and diverse body of poetic endeavour which emerged in the early 1960s and helped to free modern Arab poets from the limitations of traditional forms.